kolide/kolide-quickstart/README.md

 When startup completes successfully, a message will be printed with a link to the Kolide instance.
 At this URL you will be walked through final setup.

-### Stop Kolide (and Dependencies)
+### Stop Fleet (and Dependencies)

 ```bash
 ./demo.sh down
 ```

-This will terminate the containers running Kolide and its dependencies, but data will persist across restarts.
+This will terminate the containers running Fleet and its dependencies, but data will persist across restarts.
 Use `./demo.sh up` to start again.

-### Reset Kolide Instance
+### Reset Fleet Instance

 ```bash
 ./demo.sh reset